LukasL97/scala-macros-example/article.md

 Hence, we will first have a look at macro annotations in Scala 2 and then compare the example to a (mostly) equivalent implementation in Scala 3.

-## Caching Method Return Values with Macro Annotations in Scala 2
+## Caching method return values with macro annotations in Scala 2

 As a simple example for macros in Scala 2 (version 2.13.10), we will implement a macro annotation for caching return values of arbitrary methods.
 The cache will store key-value pairs of the input parameters of the method and its return value and allows the method to